jorgenbraseth/prison-game-card-generator/app/README.md

 The factions are: The Blacks, The White Supremacists, The Latinos and The Asian.

-# Setting up
+# Game areas

 ## The cells
 Each player has a cell.
 This is where you keep your ciggs, your partially assembled weapons and your current errands.
 The cell area also contains your deck and your spent piles.

 ## The yard
 The yard is the main area of the table.
 The yard consists of 5 (always) people, pluss whoever is fighting, along with the weapons they are using.

+## Card piles

+### Deck & Spent piles
+Each player has a deck and a spent pile.
+Cards are drawn from the deck and used cards are put in the spent pile at the end of turn.

+When a deck runs out of cards (i.e. a player is asked to draw a crad, but there are no more cards in his deck), shuffle that players spent pile and use it as the new deck.

+### Contraband & Sold
+Contraband is drawn from the contraband pile.
+When sold, put the sold contraband in the sold pile.

+If the contraband pile ever runs out, shuffle the sold pile and use it as a new contraband pile.

+### Favours & Done
+Favours is drawn from the _favours pile_.
+When played, put the favour card in the _favours done pile_.

+If the _favours pile_ ever runs out, shuffle the _favours done pile_ and use it as a new _favours pile_.

 # Your turn
 During your turn, you may do any or all of the following as many times as you like:

+- Search the yard

+OR

 - Sell contraband
 - Play favours
 - Assemble items